MachFour/R2B2/README.txt

 odf_mfcc -
 Computes a feature made of differenced MFCCs

-tpe_autocorrelation -
+tae_autocorrelation -
-Performs autocorrelation-based tempo detection, then for each tempo estimate in a frame of features, finds phase by sliding set of equally spaced impulses along the feature frame, and choosing the amount of shift that maximises their dot product
+Performs autocorrelation-based tempo detection, then for each tempo estimate in a frame of features, finds beat alignment by sliding set of equally spaced impulses along the feature frame, and choosing the amount of shift that maximises their dot product

-bp_viterbi - Uses the Viterbi algorithm to model probabilities of things, which can then be used to takes in tempo and phase estimates over time, aggregate them, and predict most likely future beat times
+bp_viterbi - Uses the Viterbi algorithm to model probabilities of things, which can then be used to takes in tempo and beat alignment estimates over time, aggregate them, and predict most likely future beat times